andreary1/python-pong/README.md

 ---

-This README provides an overview of the project, installation instructions, gameplay details, and a sample code snippet.
+This README provides an overview of the project, installation instructions and gameplay details